patomation/example-cycle-app/README.md

 * `npm run serve` to start a development server.
 Navigate to the printed URL.
 * `npm run test` to run the included test.
+* `code .` to run the VS Code editor in the project, if you will.